Lucas1774/Generic-coding-exercises/README.md

 ## Bouncy Numbers Detector

 This one I found in Euler.
 As of right now, it is not great, since checking if it is bouncy should only look at the last two digits, and check if it is increasing, decreasing or both by keeping track of whether the number without the last digit was increasing, decreasing or both (Some sort of dynamic programming solution).
 It works, it just could work faster.

+I will use this as a launch platform to get better at math.